Trio Boiler system

 Low Mass – A regular single-pass boiler typically holds up to 17 gallons of water.
 By the time you start feeling your house is heated, you usually will have paid to heat 2x the amount of iron and 4x the amount of water, and the excess heat goes up your chimney.
 The Trio Low Mass boiler only holds 3.5 gallons of water at any given time.
 If you are going to boil water for your tea, are you going to use a lobster pot or a teapot?
 Of course, the teapot, because the water is going to boil much more quickly and efficiently.
 That is the same concept as the Trio boiler.

-On top of these features, the Trio boiler is manufactured for PurePro, an FW Webb company and the largest plumbing heating supply company in New England.
+On top of these features, the Trio boiler is manufactured for PurePro, an FW Webb company which is the largest plumbing heating supply company in New England.
 These boilers are engineered to the highest quality and have stood strong over years of use.

 The selection of the right Trio boiler is going to have to be based on the factors already discussed.
 The boiler itself will be selected based on “sections” which represent the amount of BTU’s that are required to heat the home.
 Custom Climates will also consider how the delivery of the BTU’s to the space is designed.
 In some cases, the amount of baseboard and how many BTU’s that baseboard can supply to the space can surpass the output of the boiler or fall short.